 Atomoxetine is beneficial in that it is not a scheduled medication and therefore has less addictive potential.

-It tends to work best in those individuals who already suffer from adult onset ADHD who also suffer from food cravings and the inability to lose weight.
+It tends to work best in those individuals who already suffer from adult-onset ADHD and who also suffer from food cravings and the inability to lose weight.

 How effective is it?

-Atomoxetine rates 5/10 in terms of effectiveness and should not be a first line medication unless it is your only option.
+Atomoxetine rates 5/10 in terms of effectiveness and should not be the first-line medication unless it is your only option.